-Heart of Midlothian v Partick Thistle
+Hearts ease into last eight with win over Thistle

 Post update

-Attempt blocked.
-Alex Lowry (Heart of Midlothian) right footed shot from the centre of the box is blocked.
+Attempt missed.
+Stephen Kingsley (Heart of Midlothian) left footed shot from the left side of the box is close, but misses to the left.

 Post update